rsms/move/web/language.md

 Move has a set of "atoms" which are basically pre-defined constants with itself as its value.
 They are called "atoms" since there is only one single, global and immutable instance (or "version" if you will) of each of these special values:

-- &nbsp;`undefined` — Means that something is not defined.
+- `undefined` — Means that something is not defined.
 E.g. A function's argument without an explicit default value will have this atom as its value unless provided during a call to such a function.

-- &nbsp;`null` — Means "empty" or "nothing".
+- `null` — Means "empty" or "nothing".
 Handy in the case `undefined` is not suitable (i.e. you have defined a value but it's empty).

-- &nbsp;`true` — Represents truth and is the product of a truthy logical comparison (e.g. <code>4 &lt; 6 == true</code>)
+- `true` — Represents truth and is the product of a truthy logical comparison (e.g. <code>4 &lt; 6 == true</code>)

-- &nbsp;`false` — Represents something being false or "no" and is the product of a false logical comparison (e.g. <code>4 &gt; 6 == false</code>)
+- `false` — Represents something being false or "no" and is the product of a false logical comparison (e.g. <code>4 &gt; 6 == false</code>)

 Example:
 <samp>true